wavebyrd/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 5. Select an Expectation type.

 6. Complete the mandatory and optional fields for the Expectation.
-A recurring [validation schedule](/cloud/schedules/manage_schedules.md) will be applied automatically to your Expectation.

 7. Click **Save** or click **Save & Add More** and then repeat steps 4 through 7 to add additional Expectations.

 8. Optional.
-Run a Validation.
+Run an ad hoc Validation.
 See [Run a Validation](/cloud/validations/manage_validations.md#run-a-validation).

+9. Optional.
+Configure recurring Validations.
+See [Manage schedules](/docs/cloud/schedules/manage_schedules).

 ## Save time with ExpectAI <span class="beta">Beta</span>